• Skip to primary navigation

 Kalakand pieces cut on a parchment paper

-Now move to the USA - Firstly, it is hard to find sweet shops, and even if you do find one, it is hard to get the authentic taste of the sweets we enjoyed back in India.
+Now, move to the USA – Firstly, it is hard to find sweet shops, and even if you do find one, it is hard to get the authentic taste of the sweets we enjoyed back in India.

 So then we venture into making the sweets at home.
 Now you know the back story of why I am making all these sweet recipes for the festive season 😊😊

-For this kalakand recipe, I am using the shortcut of using ricotta cheese, condensed milk and milk powder.
-These are the 3 main ingredients I use which are easily available.
+For this kalakand recipe, I am using the shortcut of using ricotta cheese, condensed milk, and milk powder.
+These are the 3 main ingredients I use, which are easily available.

-The homemade Kalakand is so good, and very similar to its traditional counterpart in taste, flavor and texture.
+The homemade Kalakand is so good and very similar to its traditional counterpart in taste, flavor, and texture.

 What is Kalakand?

-Kalakand is a delicious Indian sweet made by curdling milk (making paneer/chenna) and then cooking it along with sugar for long time till all the moisture evaporates.
+Kalakand is a delicious Indian sweet made by curdling milk (making paneer/chenna) and then cooking it along with sugar for a long time till all the moisture evaporates.
 It is flavored with cardamom and nuts.

 Kalakand is said to have been invented in Alwar, in the state of Rajasthan, by Baba Thakur Das accidentally.
-The milk was curdled, and he still cooked and set it as a sweet, which turned out delicious and then got popular as kalakand!
+The milk was curdled, and he still cooked and set it as a sweet, which turned out delicious and then became popular as kalakand!

-It is a very delicate, melt in the mouth kind of sweet which needs time and patience to make.
+It is a very delicate, melt-in-the-mouth kind of sweet which needs time and patience to make.

 You can also make kalakand with chenna/paneer as a shortcut for a more grainy and crumbly texture.

 I tried both, and my family preferred the kalakand made with ricotta cheese more.
-But really, they are both delicious, hence I have included details of making the kalakand with chenna too.
+But really, they are both delicious; hence, I have included details of making the kalakand with chenna too.

 Kalakand served in a plate